Spring Commissioning: Gas Engine Start-Up Tips, Part 1

 Next up on the commissioning checklist is installing the batteries after they have been fully charged and load-tested with a voltmeter.
-As part of the battery install, Steve makes sure that all positive battery terminals are covered to meet Coast Guard safety requirement, and uses locknuts, as opposed to wingnuts, to secure the terminals to the battery posts.
+Make sure that all positive battery terminals are covered to meet Coast Guard safety requirement, and use locknuts, as opposed to wingnuts, to secure the terminals to the battery posts.
 Wingnuts have a tendency to loosen over time, especially after a season of running through heavy seas.

-Once the batteries are hooked up, Steve removes the cowling and checks for any signs of rodent infestation.
+Once the batteries are hooked up, remove the engine cowling and check for any signs of rodent infestation.
 Mice and other critters love to get into engines during the winter, and they can do a lot of damage, especially to wiring.
 If you evidence of a rodent nest, inspect the engine wiring and fuel lines carefully.

-At this point Steve tests the engine’s tilt and trim mechanism to make sure it’s functioning properly.
-He does this by raising and lowering the engine using both the helm and engine-mounted trim controls.
+At this point, test the engine’s tilt and trim mechanism to make sure it’s functioning properly.
+Do this by raising and lowering the engine using both the helm and engine-mounted trim controls.

 This article and the accompanying video focus on commissioning procedures for a 2009 250-horsepower Yahama 4-stroke.
 It’s important to point out that this particular engine may have different commissioning requirements than other makes and models, so always make sure to consult your owners manual or a certified marine mechanic before starting your engine after storage.

-After a check of the oil level (remember, this is a 4-stroke engine) it’s time to attach the “earmuffs” for supplying cooling water to the lower unit, and a hose to the upper cooling-water port.
-Note that this “dual-port” setup may not apply to other engines.
+After a check of the oil level (if a 4-stroke engine) it’s time to attach the “earmuffs” for supplying cooling water to the lower unit, and possibly a hose to the upper cooling-water port.

-Steve explains that it’s very important to remain near the engine while it’s warming up.
-The earmuffs that supply water to the lower unit often vibrate loose, or can be pulled off if someone accidentally trips on the hose, and this can lead to the engine overheating and cause major damage to the water pump and impeller.
+It’s very important to remain near the engine while it’s warming up.
+The earmuffs that supply water to the lower unit often vibrate loose, or can be pulled off if someone accidentally trips on the hose, and this can lead to the engine overheating.
 If you have small children about, keep an eye on them to make sure they don’t play with the hose or earmuffs.

-With the water at full pressure and flowing from the telltales and propeller hub, Steve fires up the engine.
+With the water at full pressure and flowing from the telltales and propeller hub, fire the engine.
 After an initial sputtering, during which the winterizing fluids are burned off, the engine should quickly settle into an easy idle.
-After 10 minutes or so, Steve checks the temperature of the powerhead at several points with a sensor to make sure it’s heating evenly and within the desired range.
+After 10 minutes or so, check the temperature of the powerhead at several points with a sensor to make sure it’s heating evenly and within the desired range.

-At this point Steve makes another visual inspection to check for any fluid leaks below the powerhead and around fuel line connections.
+At this point, make another visual inspection to check for any leaks in the cooling system, as well as any oil leaks below the powerhead and around the fuel line connections.